 Outlined below is our position on slavery and human trafficking.

 This is our second Modern Slavery statement and sets out steps taken by SuperGroup to ensure modern slavery does not take place in any part of our business and supply chain.

-We review our approach on a regular basis and seek to improve continually through ongoing risk assessment, raising awareness of issues and requirements, and by delivering training to our colleagues and partners.
+We review our approach on a regular basis and seek to continually improve through ongoing risk assessment, raising awareness of issues and requirements, and by delivering training to our colleagues and working in partnership with our suppliers and partners.

-As an integral part of our commitment to human rights, we actively seek to ensure that our business, business partners and associated supply chain are free from all forms of slavery and human trafficking.
-Our Modern Slavery Policy reflects this.
+As an integral part of our commitment to human rights, we actively seek to ensure that our business, business partners and all parts of the associated supply chain are free from all forms of slavery and human trafficking.

 How we implement The Modern Slavery Policy